goreleaser/goreleaser/www/docs/customization/docker.md

     The `image_templates` attribute supports templating.
 Learn more about the [name template engine](/customization/templates/).

-You also need to create a `Dockerfile` in your project's root folder:
+You also need to create a `Dockerfile` in your project's root directory:

 ```dockerfile
 FROM scratch